 Additionally, while it can handle foot traffic fairly well, mixing the white clover in with grass will provide even more stability.
 It also will grow in many places where you may have trouble growing grass.
 Not to mention your children will spend hours hunting through your lawn for the elusive four-leaf clover.

 Creating a Nonliving Lawn

-Another option for lawn substitute is a nonliving lawn substitute.
+Another option for a lawn substitute is a nonliving lawn substitute.
 Some people are beginning to use either pea gravel or recycled tumbled glass.
-Both of these options are considerably more expensive but once the initial investment is made, your lawn becomes relatively maintenance free.
-There are no further expenses related to watering, mowing or fertilizing lawn.
+Both of these options are considerably more expensive but once the initial investment is made, your lawn becomes relatively maintenance-free.
+There are no further expenses related to watering, mowing, or fertilizing the lawn.
 The long-term cost savings of using a nonliving lawn substitute will eventually make up for your initial investment.

 Benefits to Using Lawn Substitutes

 Using a lawn substitute is more environmentally friendly.
 Lawn substitutes typically require less water.
 Lawn substitutes also need little or no mowing which reduces the number of greenhouse gases that are released into the air.
 If you live in an area that requires you to restrict your water usage or an area that has frequent ozone alerts, a lawn substitute may be your best option.

 You should not feel pressured into going with the typical grass lawn.
 The fact of the matter is a “typical” grass lawn may not be the best option for where you live or your lifestyle.
 A lawn substitute may really be the best choice for your yard.